 Tougaloo College recognizes and supports the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA), which are designed to eliminate discrimination against qualified individuals with disabilities.
-Tougaloo College is committed to makingreasonable accommodations for qualified students with disabilities as required by law.
-We would like to take this opportunity to welcome you to the TougalooCollege community and to ask that you inform us of any disabilities for whichyou seek accommodation.
+Tougaloo College is committed to makingreasonableaccommodations for qualified students with disabilities as required by law.
 Students should inform the College immediately of any disabilities for which they seek accommodation.